Video management system: License plate detection / License plate recognition

 A VMS can optionally provide the ability to locate license plates in its view and capture the plate information from the image, as a form of optical character recognition.
+This functionality is usually known with the acronyms ALPR (automatic licence plate recognition), LPR (Licence Plate Recognition) or ANPR (Automatic Number Plate Recognition).

 For fixed-location cameras, these numbers are stored in a database along with the time it was captured, and used in combination with many other cameras to create a geographical time plot for where plates are seen.
 License plate readers may be used to anonymously track the location of vehicles through the course of many days, to build a profile of vehicle usage and activity.

 For mobile cameras, license plate detection works similarly as described above, though using GPS to log where a plate was seen and when.
 The VMS also provides on-the-fly data to monitor surrounding vehicles on the road, and look up the vehicle details such as registration or potential criminal activity.